 - Focus on Moisture, Moisture, Moisture

 Most of you are probably aware of Sephora’s travel and trial section, right before you checkout.
 A lot of times mini’s are more expensive than the full sized product when you calculate the price per ounce cost.
-However, if you browse Sephora’s Skincare sets, oftentimes you can find great deals for travel sized skincare.
-I ordered this from Sephora, and it’s a collection of great skincare products that focus on moisturization.
-It even comes with a waterproof, plastic bag so if you do encounter a leak, the bag will be protected.
+However, if you browse Sephora’s Skincare sets for example, oftentimes you can find great deals for smaller sized skincare.

 Besides the fact that these value sets are better value for your money, you also get to try some new products too!

 Be smart about forms